-Leonid meteor shower 2025: When, where and how to see
+Leonid meteor shower 2025: All you need to know

-We see the Leonid meteor shower every year in mid-November when our Earth passes through the debris of ice and dust left behind by the comet 55P/Tempel-Tuttle in its orbit.
-So the Leonid meteors are fragments of the comet Tempel-Tuttle.
+The Leonid meteor shower occurs when Earth passes through the debris of ice and dust left behind by the comet 55P/Tempel-Tuttle.

 Luo Hongyang captured the Leonid meteor shower over the South China Sea from Hainan, China, in November 2022